2112akilesh/Livestorm-control-app/README.md

 # Control - Livestorm Rooms Controller
 Control is my take on a external sidebar plugin to access your sidebar on livestorm outside the web.

 Control is a new way to experience your video call and take advantage of your extra device. <a href="https://support.livestorm.co/article/42-sidebar-event-room#externalize">External Sidebar Plugin</a> a official web based plugin provided by livestorm.
-It is really a great tool where yor can access your Sidebar inside your mobile browser and do a bunch of stuff.
+It is really a great tool where you can access your Sidebar inside your mobile browser and do a bunch of stuff.

 <p align="center">
   <img src="https://github.com/2112akilesh/Livestorm-control-app/blob/main/src/assets/readme/slider%201.jpg">